 The smoking multiplier varies by age:

 Good news: After 12 months smoke-free, you can apply to have your premium reduced to non-smoker rates.
 Most insurers require a declaration and may request medical evidence.
-The savings are substantial—a 40-year-old male smoker could save $90/month by quitting.
+LRO API data for a 30-year-old male shows the saving from non-smoker reclassification is approximately $20–$28/month at the cheapest insurer.
+At older ages, where base rates are higher, the absolute saving is larger.
+Get a quote to see the specific saving for your age.

 Australian women live approximately 4 years longer than men on average, and mortality tables show lower death rates at every age.
-This translates to 20-40% lower premiums:
+LRO API data confirms this with real figures:

 Your occupation significantly affects premiums because some jobs carry higher injury and mortality risks.
 Insurers use a rating system (typically AAA to D):